Epistemology is a word I first heard when I saw Coach Dan John speak at a fitness event a few years back.

 The middle sign is unique to Wah Lum.
 That is the Chinese character for fire turned upside down which signifies control.

 I've been lucky enough to go to other traditional Chinese martial arts schools and also witness many martial arts teachers visiting the Wah Lum Temple.

 Outside of our system, none of them use this control character.
 We've even had people fluent in Chinese let us know that the fire side is upside down.

 The reason is because it is not only unique to the Wah Lum Kung Fu system but specifically to the Chinese village of Shajing where Grandmaster Chan comes from.
 (For more on the Wah Lum history watch our film)

 This brings me back to the talk I heard Dan John give a few years back mentioning epistemology.

 How do you know what you know?
 It had quite an impact on me and especially these three points.

 - Who are you?
 You should know your story, remember it and then BE who you are.

 - What do you know?
-There are a lot of experts online, but have you learned from an authority, practiced and then implemented?
+There are a lot of experts online, but have you learned from an authority, diligently practiced what you've learned, and then implemented what you've learned?
 And how do you teach it?